 - Immunity Booster: A 30 minute walk increases killer T-cells and other markers of immune function.
 The intensity of the walk correlates with improved mucosal immunity, lower risk of arthritis, macular degeneration, and even cancer.

 - Prevents falls in the Elderly: Slow, unsteady, and meandering walks on uneven, natural ground like non-steep mountain trails, improves balance and reduces falls in the elderly.

 - Helps Kick the Habit: Even just a 5-minute walk cuts down on cigarette cravings — it engages your brain’s emotion centers, unleashing mood-enhancing hormones that decrease cravings and take your mind off that cigarette.

 - Anti Aging: Exercising can add to longevity, preventing or delaying the onset of many age-related conditions including osteoarthritis.

-- Allows Self-Connect Time: While walking you work through internal problems, come up with ideas, replay conversations, let your mind tune out from all the needless chatter, and offers infinite chances for engagement with the outside world.
+- Allows Self-Connect Time: While walking you work through internal problems, come up with ideas, replay conversations, let your mind tune out from

 And don’t forget it’s a great social activity – joining a walking group or meeting friends to walk and chat is a great way to banish feelings of isolation and loneliness.